Prudhvi-2001/MTBS-Api-s/README.md

 <h3>Features</h3>
 <ul>
   <li>User Registration and Authentication : Users can register for an account and log in securely.</li>
-  <li>Movie Booking : Book seats for selected movies and confirm reservations</li>
+  <li>Movie Booking : Book seats for selected movies and confirm reservations.</li>
-  <li>Seat Selection: Select Preferred seats from the available Seats</li>
+  <li>Seat Selection: Select Preferred seats from the available Seats.</li>
-  <li>Admin Functionality: Admin have Capability to create new movies and manage bookings
+  <li>Admin Functionality: Admin have Capability to create new movies and manage bookings.
   </li>
-  <li>Cancellation Policy: Unconfirmed bookings are automatically canceled after 10 minutes, ensuring the seat availability to other users</li>
+  <li>Cancellation Policy: Unconfirmed bookings are automatically canceled after 10 minutes, ensuring the seat availability to other users.</li>
-  <li>Movies Can only booked by authorized user by using the JWT Token</li>
+  <li>Movies Can only booked by authorized user by using the JWT Token.</li>
 </ul>

 <h3>Modules</h3>
 <h5>1.
 Users Module</h5>
-<p>Manages user profiles, providing users the ability to view and update their information and can book movies</p>
+<p>Manages user profiles, providing users the ability to view and update their information and can book movies.</p>
 <h5>2.
 Events Module</h5>
-<p>Handles movie events, including creation, seat availability, and booking confirmation</p>
+<p>Handles movie events, including creation, seat availability, and booking confirmation.</p>
 <h5>3.
 Admin Module</h5>
-<p>Handles to create and manage the bookings of movies</p>
+<p>Handles to create and manage the bookings of movies.</p>

 <h3>API Routes</h3>
 <h4>1.
 Users</h4>